Nathan Ng

 About me

-I am an assistant professor at the University of Lethbridge.
+I am a professor and the PIMS site director at the University of Lethbridge.
+Here is my personal website .

 Research

 My area of research is analytic number theory.
-I am interested in the Riemann zeta function, prime numbers, and a variety of problems in multiplicative number theory.
-My Ph.D. thesis, Limiting Distributions and Zeros of Artin L-functions, studied the finer behaviour of prime counting functions and the summatory function of the Mobius function.
-Some of the recent topics I have worked on are: mean values of L-functions, non-vanishing of L-functions, sums over the zeros of the zeta function, gaps between zeros of the zeta function, mean value estimates for Dirichlet polynomials, convolution sums of arithmetic functions, and various questions concerning distribution functions of number theoretic functions.
-Here are my publications .
+I am interested in the Riemann zeta function, L-functions, prime numbers, and a variety of problems in multiplicative number theory.
+My Ph.D. thesis, Limiting Distributions and Zeros of Artin L-functions, studied the finer behaviour of the summatory function of the Möbius function and Chebyshev's bias in Galois groups.
+Some research topics I work on include: mean values of L-functions, non-vanishing of L-functions, sums over the zeros of the zeta function, gaps between zeros of the zeta function, simple zeros of L-functions, linear combinations of zeros of L-functions, explicit number theory, and various questions concerning distribution functions of number theoretic functions.
+In the past ten years, I have extensively studied moments of the Riemann zeta function, mean values of long Dirichlet polynomials, and convolution sums of arithmetic functions